ikmdev/komet/README.md

    mvn -f application javafx:run
    ```
 6. You can open Komet code using your favorite IDE like _Eclipse_ or _IntelliJ Idea_ and try running it from there.
-While running Komet UI from IDE, you many have to add the follwoing vm argument:
+While running Komet UI from your IDE, you many have to add the following VM arguments:
    ```
    -Xmx10g --add-exports javafx.controls/com.sun.javafx.scene.control.behavior=dev.ikm.komet.navigator
    ```